Markets Jittery Over U.S.-China Trade Fight

 Larry Kudlow, the president's newly appointed top economic adviser, struck an optimistic note about NAFTA on Wednesday.
 "Don't hold me to the timing here, but I think you're going to see some positive news on NAFTA and maintaining NAFTA and reforming NAFTA, and I think the stock market is going to love that," he told reporters at the White House.

-As for the scuffle with China, Kotok said he's hopeful that much of this is bluster from the Trump administration.
+As for the scuffle with China, Kotok said he is hopeful that much of this is bluster from the Trump administration.
 Both sides have some time to negotiate before the proposed tariffs would go into effect.
 A solution to intellectual property issues and other concerns could be worked out, averting tariffs, he said.

 But, he added, "hope is not a valid strategy" for investors.
 Selling stocks to manage risk is a valid strategy for professional money managers.
-And that's part of what's going on in the markets.
+And that is part of what is going on in the markets.

 Notably, China's response so far has been measured.
-Beijing hasn't escalated the trade fight but matched the tariffs the Trump administration is threatening with a list targeted goods of equal value.
+Beijing hasn't escalated the trade fight but has matched the tariffs the Trump administration is threatening with a list targeted goods of equal value.
 But analysts say China is signaling it's ready for a fight, if it comes to that.